Al-khwarizmi1/Simple-Blog/README.md

 *PHP for Absolute Begginners*
   -by Jason Lengstorf

-I modified the code to my liking and leveraged up-to-date software
+I modified the code to my liking and leveraged up-to-date software.